hoglet67/ADFS130/README.md

 * Non-original ADFS 1.00 for the Acorn Electron
 * identical to ADFS 1.30, but with Electrion I/O addresses
 * preserves all padding and dead code
-* contains a HELP message Advanced DFS 1.00
+* contains HELP message: Advanced DFS 1.00
 * md5sum = 94894dc78c0c4bf5037a004412267078 (probably won't change)
 * 0 bytes free